Why You Need to Get to Washington Business Week

 - Any current high school student — grades 9–12 (including incoming freshman & graduating seniors).

 - Any type of schooling — students attending public, private, internet or home schools are invited to participate.

 - No business experience necessary — whether you’ve taken every business class at your school or have never done anything in business before, our unique program and interesting pathways will challenge you without overwhelming you.

 - No GPA requirements — All that is required is that you come with an open mind and an excitement to learn about business and careers.

 What About Students Who Don’t Live in Washington or the Northwest?

 Out-of-region students are welcome to attend our programs.
 Each summer we have a number of international students attend, too.
-Any student residing outside of Washington, Oregon, Idaho, or Alaska will be required to pay the full $1,620 tuition, as student sponsorships are from Northwest businesses.
 Please contact the Business Week office at firstname.lastname@example.org to set-up a payment plan, if necessary.
 Your state may have a similar program—visit BizKids to learn more.